-If your question is not answered here please contact us at our UK office so that we can answer your questions or find someone who can.
+If your question is not answered here please contact us so that we can answer your questions or find someone who can.

 Frequently asked questions

-What is the Oikocredit International Share Foundation?More questions
+What is the Oikocredit International Share Foundation (OISF)?More questions

-Oikocredit Ecumenical Development Co-operative Society U.A (Oikocredit International) was incorporated in 1975 as a co-operative society under the laws of the Netherlands.
+The Oikocredit Ecumenical Development Co-operative Society U.A (Oikocredit) was incorporated in 1975 as a co-operative society under the Laws of the Netherlands.

-Oikocredit International Share Foundation (OISF) is an administrative office of Oikocredit International, established for raising investment from the public by using depository receipts and which invests its funds by way of shares in Oikocredit International.
+The Oikocredit International Share Foundation (OISF) is an administrative office of Oikocredit, established for raising investment from the public by issuing depository receipts and which invests its funds by way of shares in Oikocredit.

 Depository Receipts are like shares which permit individuals and organisations to invest in Oikocredit.
 It gives holders the financial rights of a shareholder without direct membership.
 Depository Receipts also contribute to the capital Oikocredit invests in its partners, in the same way as shares held by member organisations.
 This structure protects Oikocredit’s commitment to its mission and values: only member organisations can vote, but all our investors’ views are important.

 Depository receipts are classified by the Financial Conduct Authority (FCA) as a non-readily realisable security.
 This is any investment which is illiquid, hard-to-price and for which there is no, or only a limited secondary market.
-Depository receipts are therefore not an investment in a security which is admitted to official listing on, or regularly traded on (or under the rules of) a recognised investment exchange, e.g. the London stock exchange.
+Depository receipts are therefore not an investment in a security which is admitted to official listing on, or regularly traded on (or under the rules of) a recognised investment exchange, e.g. the London Stock Exchange.

 When is any dividend paid?More questions

 The dividend is calculated in June each year based on your investment holdings in the previous year.
-For example, the June 2015 dividend is based on investments held from 1 January 2014 to 31 December 2014.
-You can choose to re-invest your dividend, have it paid out (minimum £50), of gift it to the Oikocredit International Support Foundation for capacity-building and technical assistance to enhance the skills of some of our partners.
+For example, the June 2017 dividend was based on investments held from 1 January 2016 to 31 December 2016.
+You can choose to re-invest your dividend, have it paid out to you (minimum £50), or gift it to the Oikocredit International Support Foundation for capacity-building and technical assistance to enhance the skills of some of our partners.

 Is my investment covered by a financial services compensation scheme?More questions

-No. Oikocredit is not covered by a financial services compensation scheme in any country.
-Oikocredit is not a bank and your investment is in the share capital of Oikocredit International, and therefore at risk.
+The OISF is not covered by a financial services compensation scheme in any country.
+The OISF is not a bank and your investment is in the depository receipts of the OISF and is thereafter at risk.

-To manage this risk, our investors' capital from across the world is pooled together, spreading the risk across over 60 countries where we lend, and across a multitude of different sectors.
+To manage this risk, our investors' capital from across the world is pooled together, spreading the risk across over 70 countries where we invest, and across multiple sectors.
 In addition, potential loan losses are mitigated through Oikocredit's own Bad Debt Provision fund; and Currency risks are mitigated via Oikocredit’s Currency Risk fund.
-Please read the prospectus for a full account of risks.
+Please read the prospectus for a full description of risks.

-Since it started in 1975, Oikocredit has never failed to redeem an investment on request and for its original value.
+Since its inception in 1995, the OISF has never failed to redeem an investment on request and for its original value.
 Past performance is not, however, a guide to future performance.
-Your investment is potentially illiquid and repayment of your investment is not guaranteed.
+Your investment is at risk, is potentially illiquid and repayment of your investment is not guaranteed.